2alf/Stegodon/README.md

 # README IS WIP
 # Stegodon
-A C# steganography library with encryption and decryption for the .NET Framework.

 Quick and easy C# steganography library for encrypting and decrypting strings into image files when building .NET Framework apps.